Skip to main content

 Start taking probiotics daily on the same day you begin your antibiotics, at least two hours apart.
 “By waiting two hours, the probiotic or antibiotic level is low in the intestines,” Dr. Hoberman says.
 “It doesn’t make any difference which is taken first, as long as it’s separated by two hours.”

-Specific dosage will vary based on the product you use, but a typical probiotic dose ranges between 10 to 20 billion colony-forming units per day for adults and 5-10 billion colony-forming units per day for children.
+The specific dosage will vary depending on the product you use.
+Still, a typical probiotic dose ranges between 10 to 20 billion colony-forming units per day for adults and 5-10 billion colony-forming units per day for children.

 Continue taking probiotics for at least a week after your course of antibiotics ends.